 That makes the base iPad the cleanest value case in the group.
 It has an A16 chip and an 11-inch LCD screen, but no Apple Intelligence.
 That last part matters if you’re buying for Apple’s newest AI features, but it’s less relevant if the device is for browsing, video, notes, or general tablet use.

 The bigger decision is storage.
 Wired also lists a 512 GB version at $599 on Amazon, down from $749.
-A cheaper iPad can stop looking cheap if storage fills up fast, so the right deal depends on whether the buyer needs the base model or more capacity.
+A cheaper iPad can stop looking cheap if storage fills up fast, so the right deal depends on whether the buyer needs the base model, more capacity, or the $499 M3 iPad Air deal.

 For a deeper read on how Apple’s new pricing changes this specific tablet deal, see XOOMAR’s Price Hike Turns $299 Prime Day iPad Into the Deal.